Broc McCauley

 Broc McCauley (born 20 December 1986) is a former Australian rules footballer, who played for Hawthorn Football Club and Brisbane Lions Football Club in the Australian Football League (AFL).

 Early life

-A junior sporting standout in cricket, soccer and basketball who three years earlier had been an up-and-coming first-division soccer player.
+He was a junior sporting standout in cricket, soccer and basketball who, three years earlier, had been an up-and-coming first-division soccer player.

 Soccer career

 McCauley was listed with the Queensland Roar in 2006 and was an up and coming player, reaching their seconds in the Brisbane Premier League playing as a goalkeeper.
 Frustrated by having to drive from the Gold Coast to Brisbane to play soccer, especially when studying on the Gold Coast, he went back to his one-time junior club to play AFL.

 Australian Rules

 He started in the Surfers Paradise reserves in the second division, switched to Southport to maximize his competitive opportunities in 2007, and was a senior fixture in the Sharks side in 2007-08-09.
 In 2007 he played a full season, including 12 senior games, and was the best ruckman on the ground in the '07 QAFL grand final loss to Mt.
 Gravatt.
 In 2008 he played in the winning grand final side against Morningside.

 He played 20 of a possible 21 games in 2009.
 He also made his Queensland representative debut against Tasmania in June 2009, was a member of the QAFL Team of the Year, finished equal 7th in the Grogan Medal, and won the club's 'Most Improved Player' award.